 Who you choose to help you navigate your adoption journey is probably the most important step in the domestic infant adoption process.
 As we have discussed many times in past blog posts, we feel the best option for domestic infant adoption is to have someone guide you through the process, like we do at Purl.
-We encourage you to watch our video (now slightly dated) on The Real Scoop About Hiring an Adoption Advisor/Consultant we taped a few years ago, to help you in selecting the right adoption advisor/guide for you.
-Honestly though, since that video was prepared, we have distinguished ourselves even further from other “consultants”, focusing more on education, preparation and strategy than consultants that are helping families in this space.
-We honestly don’t even like to be compared with “consultants” any more.
+We are different from “consultants” – we focus more on education, preparation and strategy than consultants that are helping families in this space.
+We honestly don’t even like to be compared with “consultants”.
 So make sure you understand what role the entity you hire will play in your journey, and know that our services differ greatly from the popular consultants how there!
 We are amazed at how many families come to us after utilizing an adoption consultant in their first adoption and have a completely different (and better) experience with us with more guidance than just receiving a list of attorneys/agencies and sending you cases!
 And of course, all consultants operate very differently so make sure to do your due diligence before signing on and paying any fee.

 It is important to select the attorneys and agencies you plan to work with carefully, no matter if they have been recommended to you by another person or professional.
 We always recommend connecting with an experienced adoption attorney in your state, as you will likely need them at some point in your adoption journey anyway, and they can be a helpful resource for identifying (or steering clear from) other local professionals.
 We recommend consulting with and hiring at least by the time of a match an attorney that is part of the Academy of Adoption and Assisted Reproduction Attorneys, who have been vetted by their board and are experienced in these area (read more here on that from a California AAAA attorney we work with).
 We then encourage you do a lot of research on the other professionals you plan to work with (i.e. attorneys/placing agencies).
 We recommend joining adoption related private Facebook Groups, where adoptive families share their experiences about advisors, consultants, agencies and attorneys.